One-Day Snowman

 Or maybe that’s why?
 Because it’s going to disappear anyway?

-Even if it’s just kids messing around, it’s hard to wrap my head around it.
+Even if it’s just kids being kids, I can’t wrap my head around the choice to actually follow through with it.

 Behind every snowman is a real, vivid moment of joy.